dmacvicar/dmacvicar.github.io.old/_posts/2016-05-13-using-salt-like-ansible.markdown

 If you want to run Salt like Ansible, you only need to install `salt` and `salt-ssh` in your machine (the machine where you want to run tasks from).

+*You don't need anything else than Python on the hosts you will manage.*

 Salt is available out of the box on [openSUSE Leap and Tumbleweed](https://www.opensuse.org/) so if you are using them just type:

 ```console